phi-grib/namastox/README.md

 python setup.py develop
 ```

+## Documentation (for the GUI)

+We prepared a series of instructional videos:
+(in preparation)

+Here is also the link to a quickstarting guide:
+(in preparation)

 ## Configuration

 After installation is completed, you must run the configuration command to configure the directory where NAMASTOX will place the risk assessments.
 If NAMASTOX has not been configured previously the following command